IronySuzumiya/FunctionVisualizer/README.md

 # FunctionVisualizer
-Depending on Function Analyzer, render the functional image
+Depending on Function Analyzer, it renders the functional image.